gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 season…  It would be a rich catch for the admirals.
 But how to get her to give it to us?

 In the end, it was Oë who came up with a plan.
-Some of it was the wine---Oë and I didn't indulge when we were working, but what kind of pirates would we be if we never indulged at all?
+Some of it was the wine—Oë and I didn't indulge when we were working, but what kind of pirates would we be if we never indulged at all?
 We ate and talked and drank and made love until the moon grew weary and slid behind the horizon, then lay in each other's arms and